piku235/JungiThemeBundle/Resources/doc/index.md

 ### Theme holder

-A theme holder is a class which job is to hold the current theme.
+A theme holder is a class that holds the current theme instance.
 To get the current theme you must use the service `jungi_theme.holder` and call its method **getTheme** like below.

 ```php